Chamonix

 In an area as vast as that of Chamonix, there is no shortage of good ideas to occupy your children with.
 Each station has regions adapted for beginners, and some have fun and exciting areas to entertain the young ones.

 From the age of 3, your little skiers can spend their day at the Panda Club, a base camp in Argentiere.
-They will learn the basics of skiing through games organized on the track by adorable mascots.
+They will learn the basics of skiing through games organised on the track by adorable mascots.

-Two skiers on a chairlift against a clear blue sky, with ski equipment attached, heading up a mountain.
+Four skiers on a chairlift against a clear blue sky, with ski equipment attached, heading up a mountain.

 Other slides